wjmaddox/swa_gaussian/README.md

 # Usage

+## Training SWAG

-The code in this repository implements both SWA and conventional SGD training, with examples on the CIFAR-10 and CIFAR-100 datasets.
+Here we provide code for running SWAG ensembling and conventional SGD training, with examples on the CIFAR-10 and CIFAR-100 datasets.

-To run SWA use the following command:
+To run SWAG use the following command:

 ```bash
 python3 run_swag.py --dir=<DIR> \